-When inserting the RVON-8 card into the ADAM system the following considerations need to be made:
+When inserting the RVON-8 card into the ADAM system, the following considerations need to be made:

 - Gently insert the RVON-8 card into the correct slot.
-If the card is forced or twisted while inserting, a pin on the backplane could short or break causing the card to become inoperable. - ٠ When inserting the RVON-8 card into the ADAM system, make sure to insert it into a compatible Back Card.
-If the card is inserted into a incompatible back card, undesirable results can occur.
+If the card is forced or twisted while inserting, a pin on the backplane could short or break causing the card to become inoperable. - When inserting the RVON-8 card into the ADAM system, make sure to insert it into a compatible backcard.
+If the card is inserted into a incompatible backcard, undesirable results can occur.

-Note: All cards are now shipped with a colored coding key in the middle of the connector.
-For more information, see page 9.
+NOTE: All cards are now shipped with a colored coding key in the middle of the connector.
+For more information, see "Color Key Code" on page 3.